pr0xity/portfolioweb/README.md

 # portfolioweb
-A portfolio website build in OG
+A portfolio website build with a GO backend and Svelte frontend